 Ralph practices in the fields of patent, trademark, copyright and unfair competition law.
 His work involves a wide range of technical subjects including mechanical, electrical, electronic, e-commerce, biotech, chemical, metallurgical and computer fields.
 Ralph has obtained and litigated patents on a variety of products including computers, communication systems, business methods, medical devices, devices and systems used in the minerals industry, kilns, safety products, office furniture, window coverings, luggage, toys and other consumer products.

 Ralph was honored by his peers and selected for inclusion in the Pennsylvania Super Lawyers Rising Stars list from 2013-2019 and was selected as an "Associate to Watch" by Chambers USA.
 He has since been selected for inclusion in The Best Lawyers in America® consistently since 2019 under the Litigation - Intellectual Property and Patent Law categories.
-He has also been selected as an ""Associate to Watch"" by Chambers USA.
+He has also been selected as an "Associate to Watch" by Chambers USA.
 In 2021, Ralph was recognized by the IAM Patent 1000.

 Examples of Ralph's work include:

 - In Leader Development Industrial Corp. v.
 Intercrown Enterprise, Ltd.(E.D.
 Tex.
 Case No. 2:18-cv-00254-JRG), Ralph served as lead counsel for parties accused of infringing a patent related to venetian blinds and obtained a favorable claim construction ruling (Claim Construction Opinion and Order, Dkt. #75, issued on July 29, 2019).
 A notice of settlement was filed less than a month after the claim construction ruling was issued.
 The lawsuit was subsequently dismissed.